volodymyrhudyma/blog/content/blog/exclamation-mark-operator-in-typescript.md

 tag:
   - JavaScript
 promote: false
-metaDescription: // META
+metaDescription: Learn about Exclamation Mark, aka Non-Null Asserion Operator in TypeScript and why it can be a useful addition to your project.
-teaser: // TEASER
+teaser: If you are using TypeScript, you might have noticed an Exclamation Mark (**!**) operator that does some kind of magic and makes your compiler ignore possible errors.
+Let's learn what the purpose of this operator is and how it can be a useful addition to...
 date: 2021-04-04T09:23:41.408Z
 ---
-If you used TypeScript, you could have noticed an Exclamation Mark (**!**) operator that does some kind of a magic and makes your compiler ignore possible errors.
+If you are using TypeScript, you might have noticed an Exclamation Mark (**!**) operator that does some kind of magic and makes your compiler ignore possible errors.

-Let's learn what is the purpose of it and how it can be useful in our projects.
+Let's learn what the purpose of this operator is and how it can be a useful addition to our projects.

 ## Non-Null Assertion Operator

-The "Exclamation Mark" operator is called **Non-Null Assertion Operator** and adding it makes the compiler ignore **undefined** or **null** types.
+The "Exclamation Mark" operator is called **Non-Null Assertion Operator** and adding this operator causes the compiler to ignore **undefined** or **null** types.

 Consider the following example: